So you've decided to lock in an overseas adventure, but you're not quite sure how to stretch the bank to make it work?

 APPLY FOR SCHOLARSHIPS & FINANCIAL AID

-There are several independent scholarship-awarding institutions around the world who see the value of GAP years and internships abroad.
+There are several independent scholarship-awarding institutions around the world who see the value of GAP years and constructive time spent abroad.
 While many have very specific requirements, some simply want to see that you've worked hard and will continue to work hard during your time abroad.
 Merit-based, service and leadership, and blogging/social media scholarships offer between 20-50% off program fees.
 We encourage you to do a bit of research to seek out these types of associations as they provide excellent resources.

 If you'd like more information about getting in touch with these types of institutions, enquire above or send us a message.
 We're happy to help!

-funding your gap year
+Funding your gap year

 STRETCH WHAT YOU ALREADY HAVE